rt2yrru/youtube_dl_custom_old/README.md

 	  So these mere utilily as an extension is also provided as same as it also directly follows youtube-dl as base

+#CHANGES

+      To accompany futher works like integration of the script with php,java,c,c++ the required folder structure is done